A visit to Florence without taking in the beauty of the Arno River as it courses underneath Ponte Vecchio would be like

 You don't have to get in to enjoy the river

 There is always the option of following the trails that run parallel to the river.
-They are perfect for biking, a jog or to clear the cobwebs and enjoy a bit of fresh air.
-Many joggers, walkers and bikers make the circuit around the river in the city center
+They are perfect for biking, a jog or clearing the cobwebs and enjoy a bit of fresh air.
+Many joggers, walkers, and bikers make the circuit around the river in the city center

 However, for those looking to get away from the honking horns and throngs of tourists — those who really only want to hear the steady rhythm of pounding out a few km in meditative silence — then start at Ponte San Niccolò heading away from the city where you can pick up a trail that is sometimes paved and sometimes just a dirt track on the banks of the river that runs until Girone - approximately 7 km (one way).

 a work of art for the landscape